 Best period: June- September.

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering as in the itinerary; English-speaking mountain guide; chair lift tickets and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation in 3-star and family hotels; en-suite rooms incl. breakfast; English-speaking mountain guide; chair lift tickets and all local taxes.